 If your organization allows third parties to upload data to your Amazon S3 buckets as part of a web application workflow, your customers and hackers will have the same access.
 These files can be infected with malware, computer worms known as ransomware, spyware, adware, trojan horses, keyloggers, rootkits, bootkits, malicious browser helper objects and other software used to do harm.
 It is a real threat.
 They can be embedded in familiar files like PDF, JPG, and even XLS and DOC.
 Adding another layer of protection to your Amazon S3 buckets has become an imperative.
 Preventing the spread of these malware to your employees, your clients, your vendors needs to be factored in when you are considering your security protocols.

 So What Can You do to Play it Really Safe?

-Cloud Storage Security has developed an easy to use and easy to deploy antivirus software for Amazon S3 available as a container on the AWS Marketplace.
+Cloud Storage Security has developed easy to use and easy to deploy antivirus software for Amazon S3 available as a container in AWS Marketplace.
 You can now protect your data and the data of your clients and stakeholders.
 Leaving your Amazon S3 world exposed isn’t really an option anymore.

 In most cases, you have migrated proven traditional endpoint security solutions to protect your hybrid and cloud compute infrastructure, however, with cloud applications you must look at all the potential risks across the entire cloud infrastructure.
-Cloud Storage Security Antivirus for Amazon S3 will ensure you are protecting your cloud storage and the hidden threats associated with cloud workload leveraging object storage.
+Antivirus for Amazon S3 by Cloud Storage Security will ensure you are protecting the data in your cloud storage and the hidden threats associated with cloud workload leveraging object storage.